LockdownRP-PZ/Rulebook/README.md

 - Powergaming is forcing the outcome of events in a way that excludes/inhibits storytelling and atmosphere.
 It could be described as "playing to win" rather than honoring creative roleplay.
 - Never remove another character's ability to move, speak, or otherwise have a chance to interact.
 - Powergaming includes but is not limited to:
+  - Declaring the outcome of an action involving another player
+    - I.E. "/me reaches for Claude's machete and snatches it from her hand."
   - Complete fearlessness for your character's safety
   - Having excessive knowledge
+  - Being excessively skilled or having skills in an excessive variety of areas
-  - Being skilled at too many things
+  - Overwhelming a player with too many consecutive actions.
+    - You must give players reasonable time to respond to your actions.

 ### 1.3 No RP Evasion